Hard work should do more than let you survive.

 We help create and pass good jobs policy

-Our Prop.
-JJJ Campaign calls on developers who want zoning changes to give something back by hiring local workers and building more affordable housing.
-Click here to learn how Prop.
-JJJ will address LA’s affordable housing crisis and create good local jobs for the workers who need them the most, including veterans.
+We won Prop.
+JJJ, which calls on developers who want zoning changes to give something back by hiring local workers and building more affordable housing.
+Prop.
+JJJ addresses LA’s affordable housing crisis and create good local jobs for the workers who need them the most, including veterans.

 We work with businesses to create better jobs